How to Close Profitable Sales – Because it costs you a lot to close cheap business!

 In fact, it’s often NOT the case.

-A sale at any cost is just a race to the bottom.
+Because a sale at any cost is just a race to the bottom.

 And, typically the first reaction to a ‘cooler’ buyer is to start panicing, and try to cut a deal.